gabrielajamhour/gabrielajamhour.github.io/README.md

 ### 📊 Business & Analytical Work
 Work related to economics, finance, data analysis, and business-oriented problem solving.

-### 🔗 Interdisciplinary Approach
+### 🌱 Personal & Creative Projects
-Experiences and projects that combine technology and business perspectives to create practical and impactful solutions.
+Projects built from personal interests and ideas — including digital spaces, creative concepts, and experiments that combine technology with individuality and design.

 ---